Class Escort Carrier

 On June 8, 1945 steaming with Task Unit 32.1.3 with her carrier aircraft performing 25 sorties including Combat Air Patrol (CAP) and anti-submarine patrols plus strikes against the Sakishima Gunto armed with bombs and rockets.
 Her aircraft bomb Ishigaki Airfield and Hirara Airfield.
 Rockets are fired at a radar station on Ishigaki and dispersal areas at Miyako Shima, buildings on Erabu Shima and a bridge and installations at the south end of Ishigaki Airfield.
 Strafing was performed against installations at the northwest end of Ishigaki Airfield and Miyako Shima.
 Also, five to six camouflaged ships in the bay off Funaki on the west coast of Iriomote Shima were strafed, leaving them burning and smoking.
 Lost was FG Corsair 87913 pilot 2nd Lt.
 Logan Millard White, Jr. (MIA).

-On June 16, 1945 departed southward to San Pedro Bay off Leyte to resupply.
+On June 16, 1945 departed southward bound for San Pedro Bay to resupply.
 Afterwards, supported the Australian Army landing at Balikpapan until July 6, 1945 then returned to Leyte.
 On July 29, 1945 departed Leyte to screen ships for the 3rd Fleet off Japan until the official surrender of Japan.
 Afterwards, proceeded to Okinawa.

 In the middle of October 1945 proceeded southward to Formosa.
 On October 14, 1945 conducted an air show over the occupation of Formosa by the Chinese Army.
 Afterwards, proceeded eastward to Saipan and Pearl Harbor before arriving at San Diego on December 4, 1945.
 For her World War II service, Gilbert Islands received three battle stars.